 Having lived in Nairobi for some good time, I can confidently say that Nairobi is a very decent place to stay.
 Everyone who comes here says there’s an upbeat spirit in the city.
 So for someone who is moving to this beautiful capital, first of all, be prepared to make some beautiful memories.
 Here are some of the concrete tips that I believe may be of much help to you.

 1. You are likely to land at the Jomo Kenyatta International airport.
 You will need $50 €/40/ £ 30in cash to pay for a visa upon arrival.
 Once you have passed the passport control and got your luggage, you’ll find several ATMs where you can withdraw cash with your Visa/Mastercard.
 Then, right outside the airport building, before the pickup area, there is a cafe where you can get water and WiFi to tell everyone you made it to Kenya safely and to get a cab.

-2. Install Uber and Taxify.
+2. Install Uber.
 Saves you the price negotiation and conn taxis who are about to overcharge you.
 When you just land, it will save you paying 3 times the price from the airport, because you are tired and just want to get in a cab and get it over with.
 Use the WiFi from cafe from point (2) to call one.
 There is a good chance the cab driver will ask you where it is, even though you entered the address.
 Please don’t try to guess, just ask them to follow the map in the app.
-I recommend Taxify because it’s way cheaper in Nairobi.

 3. Consider giving Boda-Boda a chance.
 Those are bikes you hail off the street and negotiate the price, but it’s so much fun.
 It’s also pretty dangerous because of reckless drivers, so have that in mind too.